 - Six career advisers are available to Smith students from the moment they arrive on campus.

-- Smith's Fulbright success rate over the past nine years has on average been the highest in the nation among top-producing institutions.
+- Smith's Fulbright success ratio over the past decade has been the highest in the nation among top-producing institutions.

-- Fifteen of Smith's applicants were awarded Fulbrights in 2014–a 41 percent success rate.
+- Eighteen of Smith's applicants were awarded Fulbrights in 2015–a 43 percent success rate.

 - In 2015, 83 Smith students and alumnae won fellowships.